The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

-Keep the grow lights 2-3 inches above the top of the sprouts.
+Keep the grow lights two to three inches above the top of the sprouts.
 Continue to water regularly, keeping the soil moist – but be careful not to overwater.

 Seedlings thrive in daytime temperatures above 70°F, and no less than 60°F at night.

-Once your seedlings are 4-6 inches tall – about 6 to 8 weeks after germination – it’s time to transplant them out into the garden, or into a container.
+Once your seedlings are four to six inches tall – about six to eight weeks after germination – it’s time to transplant them out into the garden, or into a container.

-If you are intending to grow them in containers, make sure your pot is at least 8 inches deep and 11-12 inches wide.
+If you intend to grow them in containers, make sure your pot is at least eight inches deep and 11-12 inches wide.